 For the patient’s health, a history and physical exam should be done together with baseline testing for sexually transmitted infections (STIs) and pregnancy testing.
 The need for crisis intervention should be addressed.
 Prior to discharge, emergency contraception and STI prophylaxis in accordance with the CDC guidelines should be offered, along with a follow-up plan for both medical and psychosocial services.

 For the criminal justice system side, a history of the sexual assault is recorded, findings are documented and photographed, physical evidence is preserved with a chain of custody, and later, an interpretation of the findings may be provided to the criminal justice system.

 Carefully document all evidence collection both in the medical and the forensic records that will be passed on to law enforcement.
 When forensic samples are collected—such as blood, urine, clothing, and the evidence kit—each item will be listed on a form and signed by both the nurse who collected the evidence and the law enforcement officer who receives the evidence after the exam is completed.
-The forms may be provided by the law enforcement agency or the hospital, and a sample form is available in the Texas Evidence Collection Protocol (see “Resources” at the end of this course).
+The forms may be provided by the law enforcement agency or the hospital, and a sample form is available in the Texas Evidence Collection Protocol.

 In all cases of an uncollected sample, note the reason.
 This could be due to patient declining that particular sample or lack of availability.
 Some specimens may not be necessary based on assault history.

 Label each specimen as it is collected and do not contaminate one body area from another as samples are obtained.
 For example, do not contaminate the rectal area while obtaining a vaginal swab.